Choices and intervals: Introduction

 \subsection{Discussion}

-The max-$k$ choice and min-$k$ choice models can be considered variants of the \emph{Achlioptas} processes, which have seen considerable attention in the random graph literature~\cite{ABKU99,Achlioptas,riordan}.
-The first major appearance of this process is in \cite{ABKU99} in the computer science literature.
-If one throws $n$ balls into $n$ bins, each uniformly at random, it is a simple exercise to see the maximum load (i.e. the number of balls in the fullest bin) is about $\log n.$ In Azar~et~al.\,$n$ balls are thrown into $n$ bins, but for each ball, two bins are selected uniformly at random and the ball is placed in the bin with fewer balls.
+The max-$k$ choice and min-$k$ choice models are inspired by the general paradigm known as the ``power of 2 choices,'' which has seen considerable attention in the computer science and random graph literature~\cite{ABKU99,Achlioptas,riordan}.
+Suppose one throws $n$ balls into $n$ bins, each uniformly at random, it is a simple exercise to see the maximum load (i.e. the number of balls in the fullest bin) is about $\log n/\log\log n.$ In Azar~et~al.\ \cite{ABKU99}, $n$ balls are thrown into $n$ bins, but for each ball, two bins are selected uniformly at random and the ball is placed in the bin with fewer balls.
 This is seen to reduce the maximal number of balls in a bin to $\log_2 \log n,$ a considerable decrease from the same model without the two choices.
 If one instead chooses the bin with the larger load, the maximal load increases to about $2\log n$ (see~\cite{DSKrM}).
 Similar considerations by the second author and Malyshkin~\cite{Malyshkin2013} show that the same conclusions hold in the min-choice case if the bins are sampled in a size-biased manner.

 It is not clear to us whether there is a direct correspondence between the balls-and-bins model and our interval splitting process.
 However, in both models, the evolution of the large objects (the bins with high load/the large intervals) is simply accelerated by a factor of 2 in the max-version, whereas it is substantially slowed down in the min-version.
 To wit, in the uniform splitting model, the size of the largest interval is $\approx \log n/n$ \cite{Darling1953,Whitworth1897}.
 In the max-2 process, the tail of the interval distribution is of order $e^{-2x}$, which suggests that the size of the largest interval is $\approx \frac 1 2 \log n/n$.
 In the min-2 process on the other hand, the size of the largest interval is $n^{-1/2+o(1)}$ and thus on a completely different scale, mirroring what occurs in the balls-and-bins model (without size biasing).